ReScience/ReScience-submission/article/article.md

 time t=0 and time t=500ms that is characteristic of the model.

 ![**Activity in the cortical population during a single trial of action selection.**
-  This is the reproduction of figure 4 of the original article.](../code/figure-1.pdf)
+  This is the reproduction of figure 4 in the original article.](../code/figure-1.pdf)

 We also test learning capacity of the model by reproducing the same procedure as in the original article (250 experiments, 120 trials) but we used a modified